zenoxs/tauri-appcenter-companion/README.md

   <img src="./src-tauri/icons/Square150x150Logo.png" />
 </p>

-A companion app written with **React** and **Tauri** to help manage your applications on appcenter.
-This idea is to provide an easy way to group your appcenter's applications into a single view, that way you can easily build all your related application with one click and follow the progress and status.
+A companion app written with **React** and **Tauri** to help you manage your apps on appcenter.
+The idea is to provide a simple way to group apps from your appcenter into one view, this way you can easily build all your related apps with just one click and track progress and status.

 ![Main App Light](./screenshots/main_light.png)
 ![Main App Dark](./screenshots/main_dark.png)

 ## Features

-- Consult the build status (in live) of all your applications
+- [x] View the (live) build status of all your apps
-- Start / Cancel the build of your app
+- [x] Start/Cancel your app build
-- Start / Cancel the build of all your apps in bundled application
+- [x] Start/Cancel all your apps packaged in a bundled apps
+- [x] The application can work with restricted access tokens (scoped on one app and with full access / read only)
+- [ ] View the logs of your builds
+- [ ] View all the available builds
+- [ ] Edit / remove a bundled app

 ## How to use it ?